 Exit provisions are as under:

 Under the scheme, primary mode of contribution is on monthly basis through auto-debit from bank account.
 However, first month contribution is to be made in cash at CSC.
-Subscriber also has option to pay his/her contribution quarterly, half yearly or yearly.
+Beneficiary also has option to pay his/her contribution quarterly, half yearly or yearly.

 Yes.
 Monthly subscription shall be automatically debited on a fixed date of every month from her/his linked savings account.
 Only, first subscription will be paid in cash for which receipt will be provided by concerned CSCs/VLEs.

 The scheme is being administered by Ministry of Labour and Employment.
 JS & Director General (Labour Welfare) is the Nodal Officer of the scheme.